rich1123/Sentiment.Analysis/README.md

 # About our group:

 ## Amit Samra
   A curious and driven personality interested in exploring the intersection of Big Data and Finance.
-I have an educational background in Economics & Finance with professional experience in financial services.
+I have an educational background in Economics & Finance with professional experience in financial services.<br />
   [LinkedIn](https://www.linkedin.com/in/amitsamra/)<br />
   [Github](https://github.com/AmitSamra)